How to Have Self Control With Food + Improve Willpower

 So when you really do need willpower, there isn’t any left!
 You’ve wasted it on worrying about the small stuff, instead of the stuff that ACTUALLY makes a difference.

-If you want better willpower and self-control, you need to learn to conserve your energy for the things that will have the BIGGEST impact.
+If you want to learn how to have self control with food and get better willpower, you need to learn to conserve your energy for the things that will have the BIGGEST impact.

 Can you relate?